 In February we went to Manchester to record the show.
 We were drawn against neighbours Magdalen College, who had already won two games.
 (In the opposition team was Mick Imlah, a handsome young poet who would die young.)
 At half-time we were leading, but in the end we were well beaten – 270 : 190, to be precise.

-I answered five starters correctly, but to no avail
+I got five starters right, but to no avail

 To my left was a young undergraduate, who didn’t seem to know a lot, and two other postgrads: one a Classicist (Clark, from Crook, Cumbria) and the other an acknowledged expert on the Meister Eckhart, who out-geeked me by a country mile.
 Bamber consoled us with “Well done.
 It was a good game”.